phoenixfeder/fc-com/SoftwareArchitectureDocument.md

 ## 11. Quality/Metrics

 To ensure the quality of our frontend, we implemented UI tests with the help of Testcafé.
 Within, we created different scenarios to test every case that could possibly throw errors.

+We also use following tools:

+  - Codacy
+  - SonarCloud
+  - CodeMR (excluded from pipeline)